Sudoite/ctf-writeups/README.md

 7. [Magic Padding Oracle](./PicoCTF2018/crypto/MagicPaddingOracle) (PicoCTF 2018): exploit a PKCS7 CBC padding oracle vulnerability to decrypt a server cookie and encrypt a forged cookie.
 To learn the technique, I implemented my own Python functions instead of using an online library.

+8. [Secure Logon](./PicoCTF2018/web/SecureLogon) (PicoCTF 2018): modify the IV of a cookie encrypted using AES in CBC mode to change the plaintext of the decrypted cookie.

 #### RSA

 1. [Super Safe RSA 2](./PicoCTF2018/crypto/SuperSafeRSA2) (PicoCTF 2018): an application of Weiner's attack in the case of small `d`.